-J&K: Man killed in Shopian gunfight was not a militant, says family
+J&K: Teenager killed in Shopian gunfight was not a militant, says family

 The police alleged that Anayat Ashraf Dar had attacked a civilian.

-The family of a man killed in a gunfight with security forces in Jammu and Kashmir’s Shopian district on Thursday denied that he was a militant.
+The family of a teenager killed in a gunfight with security forces in Jammu and Kashmir’s Shopian district on Thursday denied that he was a militant.

 The police alleged that Anayat Ashraf Dar had shot at a civilian in Shopian’s Chitragam area on Wednesday.